 Why everyone involved in clinical research should read the revision of ICH E8

 While everyone working in clinical research is probably very familiar with Efficacy Guideline ICH E6 or Good Clinical Practice, ICH E8 may be less well known, even though it is basically the “parent” document of all clinical trial-related ICH Guidelines.
-Check the original version that is almost 25 years old and you will recognise the general principles and methodology of clinical development, including the phased clinical trial approach we have been using for many years.
+Check the original version that is more than 25 years old and you will recognise the general principles and methodology of clinical development, including the phased clinical trial approach we have been using for many years.

 ICH E8 (R1) is an important step forward in the renovation of GCP that was announced by the ICH in 2017.
 The guideline builds on the risk-based quality approach that was incorporated in the in 2016 adopted revision 2 of ICH E6 and puts emphasis on bringing quality not only in the conduct, but also in the design of a clinical study.